Adekola Ogunoye II: Reign

 Ogunoye II reigned for 24 years (6 February 1968 - 22 March 1993).

 He succeeded the late Olowo of Owo, Sir Olateru Olagbegi II who was dethroned in June 1966 by the then Military Governor of the Western Region, Colonel Robert Adeyinka Adebayo, as a result of his political role in a plot against the state government.

 The plot was believed to have been masterminded by Pa Michael Adekunle Ajasin who was later elected as the Executive Governor of Ondo State (October 1979 – October 1983) on the platform of the Unity Party of Nigeria.

 Death

 Adekola Ogunoye II died on 22 March 1993 in his palace, the Olowo of Owo palace.

 He was described as a man of supernatural and magical power by chief Aralepo, the oldest chief in Owo who has witnessed the reign of five different traditional rulers of Owo.

 Succeeded

-Adekola Ogunoye II was succeeded by his son, Ajibade Gbadegesin Ogunoye III, the current traditional ruler (Olowo of Owo) of Owo, Ondo State, Nigeria.
+Adekola Ogunoye II was succeeded by his son, Victor Folagbade Olateru-Olagbegi III.